 Mikami, a Japanese soldier serving in China, is captured by the Chinese.
 Although he is able to escape, his troubles are far from over.
 He returns to his unit but is treated with contempt for the disgrace of having been captured.
 Mikami falls in love with Harumi, a prostitute.
 She tries to convince him to desert from the army, with fatal results.
-Written by

 Jim Beaver <firstname.lastname@example.org>